Marlon Humphrey

 Marlon N. Humphrey (born July 8, 1996) is an American professional football cornerback for the Baltimore Ravens of the National Football League (NFL).
 He attended Hoover High School, where he was named to the USA Today All-USA high school football team in 2012 and 2013.
 During his tenure, he won a silver medal in the 110 metres hurdles at the 2013 World Youth Championships in Donetsk, Ukraine.
 He also was named as a USA Today All-American Track and Field Team.

 Humphrey played college football for the Alabama Crimson Tide in 2015 and 2016.
 During his stint, he intended to compete in track and football, but went on to focus just on football.
 In 2015, he and the Alabama football team won the CFP National Championship.
 In 2016, he was named to the College Football All-America Team.
+Humphrey was selected in the first round of the 2017 NFL draft by the Baltimore Ravens, with whom he has spent his entire professional career.
+He earned Pro Bowl honors in 2019, 2020, 2022, and 2024, and was selected as a first-team All-Pro in 2019 and 2024.